Type species: Sphinx anceus Stoll, 1781.

 PUPA: 44--55mm.
 Very similar in shape to Clarina but dark brown with the hind margin of abdominal segment 7 deeply undercut.
 Between the frons and the proboscis, there is a knobbly pentagonal sclerite.
 Abdomen marked with dark pits and stripes.
 Cremaster small, basal half bulbous, distal half a cylindrical shaft ending in two small hooks.
 Formed in a slight cocoon on the ground.
 Very sensitive to desiccation (Shchetkin, 1956), but highly tolerant of moisture.
 The overwintering stage.

-As subsp. hissarica, only the Gissar Mountains of southern Tajikistan (Shchetkin, 1949; Shchetkin, 1956; Derzhavets, 1984) and Afghanistan (Ebert, 1969; Daniel, 1971; C. M. Naumann, pers. comm.).
-According to Shchetkin (1956), Acosmeryx naga hissarica may be an arcto-tertiary relict (along with numerous plants ) which developed in the western Tian Shan and which has since spread to Afghanistan, where it has come into contact with the nominate subspecies, which spread from the east.
-However, a more plausible explanation is that subsp. hissarica is of Pleistocene origins, having evolved in the Sindian refuge, from whence it spread as far northwestwards as the present-day climate would allow.
-This refuge has been important in the evolution of several other sphingid species and subspecies, most notably Hemaris rubra Hampson, , Hyles nervosa (Rothschild & Jordan, 1903) and Deilephila rivularis (Boisduval, .
+Within the region, only the Gissar Mountains of southern Tajikistan (Shchetkin, 1949; Shchetkin, 1956; Derzhavets, 1984), southern Uzbekistan and Afghanistan (Ebert, 1969; Daniel, 1971; C. M. Naumann, pers. comm.).
+Shchetkin (1956) believed this population to be an arcto-tertiary relict (along with numerous plants ) which developed in the western Tian Shan and which has since spread to Afghanistan, where it has come into contact with the nominate subspecies, which spread from the east.
+However, a more plausible explanation is that this population is of Pleistocene origins, having taken refuge in the Sindian refuge, from whence it spread as far northwestwards as the present-day climate would allow.
+This refuge has been important in the evolution of several Palaearctic sphingid populations, species and subspecies, most notably Hemaris rubra Hampson, , Hyles nervosa (Rothschild & Jordan, 1903) and Deilephila rivularis (Boisduval, ).

 [It should be noted that some of the individuals of this subspecies recorded from southern China and northern Vietnam may, in fact, be the newly-described Acosmeryx purus Kudo, Nakao & Kitching, 2014.]